yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

        {{ toYaml .Values.sfagent.resources | nindent 12 }}
    ```

-4. Mount the log location path as shared folder location in volumeMounts section of your application container and sfkubeagent container.
-In the volumes section add the log-correlation and sfagent-config volume mounts.
+4. In the `volumeMounts` section of your application container and sfkubeagent container, add the log location path as a shared folder location.
+In the `volumes` section, add the log correlation and `sfagent-config` volume mounts.

-   Below is the sample configuration:
+   **Sample configuration:**

    ``` yaml
    containers: